tobyhodges/fair-research-software/learners/setup.md

 ### Command Line Tool
-You will need a command line tool (also referred to as a shell, a terminal or a console) in order to run Python scripts, various commands that interact with your filesystem and use Git.
+You will need a command line tool (also referred to as a terminal or a shell) in order to run Python scripts, various commands that interact with your filesystem and use Git.

 #### Windows